kevinsint/droid-diagram/README.md

 Try it here : https://droid.kevinsint.live/

-> I chose to go with modular because I like having physical access and clearly seeing the wiring between the modules.
-With the Droid, which works similarly, I missed being able to see the wiring.
-So, I created this small app to visualize the wiring diagram in the Droid.
-This helps with understanding and debugging.
+I chose to go with modular synthesizers because I enjoy having physical access to the components and being able to clearly see the wiring between modules.
+With the Droid, which operates similarly, I missed the ability to visualize the wiring.
+To address this, I created a small app to display the wiring diagram for the Droid.
+This tool aids in understanding and debugging.

-## Next to come
+### Upcoming Features

-- View cables attenuation and offet.
+- View cable attenuation and offset.
-- View parmeters on other pins.
+- View parameters on unwired pins.

-## Patch
+#### Patch

-The patch is the ensemble all circuits definitions parameters and the cables connections.
+The patch is the complete set of circuit definitions, parameters, and cable connections.

-### Circuits
+#### Circuits

-A circuit is a function in the patch.
+A circuit represents a function within the patch.

-#### Pins
+Pins

 - Input Pins: Located along the top edge of the circuit.
 - Output Pins: Positioned at the bottom edge of the circuit.

-### Cables
+#### Cables

-A cable represents a connection between an source output pin and one or more target input pins.
+A cable represents a connection between a source output pin and one or more target input pins.

-- An output pin can connect to one or more input pins of any circuit, including itself (self-patching).
+- An output pin can connect to one or more input pins on any circuit, including itself (self-patching).
-- Each cable has a unique name, denoted as `cableName`.
+- Each cable has a unique name, denoted as cableName.
-- The cable follows the designated route, consisting of tracks and lanes.
+- The cable follows a designated route, consisting of tracks and lanes.

-#### Signal flow
+#### Signal Flow

-- The signal flow, from output to input, follows the designated lane signal flow directions.
-The direction of signal flow is always from an output pin to an input pin.
+- Signal flow, from output to input, adheres to the designated lane signal flow directions.
+The direction is always from an output pin to an input pin.
-- The Possible directions are `UPWARD` and `DOWNWARD`.
+- Possible directions are UPWARD and DOWNWARD.

 #### Route